Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

 Deeper meaning

-Key facts: The occupancy rates of beds for foreign patients in advanced general hospitals and general hospitals are both less than 1% (0.51% and 0.37% respectively), which is significantly lower than the legal limits (5% and 8%).
+Key facts: The occupancy rates of beds for foreign patients in advanced general hospitals and general hospitals are both less than 1% (0.51% and 0.37% respectively), which is significantly lower than the statutory limits (5% and 8%).
 This indicates that the impact of medical tourism to South Korea on the local healthcare system is virtually negligible.

 The geographical distribution is highly concentrated in Seoul: 1.76 million patients are located in Seoul, accounting for a staggering 87.2% of the total.
 This is directly related to the fact that 62.5% of all certified medical institutions for foreign patients (a total of 2,555) are located in Seoul.